 Elderberry is available as a liquid, syrup, and tincture, as well as in capsule and lozenge forms.
 Dried elder flower is usually standardized to at least 0.8% flavonoids.
 Sambucol is standardized to 38% elderberry extract for adults and 19% for children.
 Sinupret contains 18 mg of elder flower.

 How to Take It

-Do not give elderberry or any product containing elder to a child without first talking to your pediatrician.
+DO NOT give elderberry or any product containing elder to a child without first talking to your pediatrician.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
-For these reasons, you should should herbs only under the supervision of a health care provider.
+For these reasons, you should take herbs only under the supervision of a health care provider.

-Do not use unripe or uncooked elderberries.
+DO NOT use unripe or uncooked elderberries.
 They may be poisonous.

 Elderberry appears to have few side effects when used properly for short periods of time (up to 5 days).

 Pregnant and breastfeeding women should not take elderberry.